 Per- and Polyfluoroalkyl Substances (PFAS) Resource Center

-PFAS are a class of man-made chemicals that have been found to be widespread in the environment and has public health, ecological and financial impacts.
+PFAS are man-made chemicals which have been found to be widespread in the environment.

-Sources of PFAS may include: Fire-fighting foams used at military bases, airports, fire-training centers, and accidents; Leachate from landfills; Biosolids and effluent discharges from wastewater treatment facilities; Industrial manufacturing discharges, permitted or unpermitted, from electroplating, aerospace, electronics, or automotive facilities; and a range of Consumer Products including car waxes, water repellents, cookware, stain-resistant materials, cosmetics, and food packaging.
+Sources of PFAS have included fire-fighting foams used by military bases, airports, fire-training centers, and fire departments; leachate from landfills; biosolids applications and effluent discharges from wastewater treatment facilities; discharges from electroplating, aerospace, electronics, and automotive industries; and a range of consumer products including car waxes, water repellents, cookware, stain-resistant materials, cosmetics, and food packaging.

 GZA’s approach to PFAS mitigation:

-Risk management - GZA can help you assess whether, and when, you should test for PFAS; manage the ever-changing regulatory process from investigation to remediation; evaluate potential exposure pathways; and develop a sound scientific approach for mitigating environmental and health hazards.
+Risk management - GZA can help you assess whether, and when, you should test for PFAS; evaluate potential exposure pathways; manage the ever-changing regulatory process from problem discovery to site closure; and develop sound scientific approaches for mitigating potential environmental and health risks.

-Experience - GZA has considerable experience investigating PFAS migration pathways, identifying the sources of these complex chemicals, and developing a sound science-based and fiscally responsible approach.
+Experience - GZA has considerable experience identifying the sources of these complex chemicals, understanding the various PFAS migration pathways, and developing scientific and fiscally responsible approaches to address these environmental concerns.
 Our senior practitioners participate in the development of national guidance documents and are actively involved in shaping future policy.

 Stakeholder support – GZA will be your responsible technical advocate, providing experienced and qualified personnel to help you address the regulatory, public relations, and technical challenges surrounding PFAS.

 The historical use of PFAS by certain industries is now facing scrutiny under a variety of rapidly changing regulatory requirements.